 What is a SOC 2?

 It’s no secret that engaging with vendors increases the risks that organizations must account for, which is why more and more organizations have asked that their MSP receives a SOC 2 attestation before doing business with them.
 But what is a SOC 2 audit and how can it benefit an MSP?
-It’s simple: a SOC 2 audit is perfect fit for MSPs that want to reassure their current and potential clients that their information is secure, available, and confidential.
+It’s simple: a SOC 2 audit is a perfect fit for MSPs that want to reassure their current and potential clients that their information is secure, available, and confidential.
 For MSPs that are looking to continue partnerships with their clients or gain a competitive advantage, a SOC 2 audit is a great place to start.

 A SOC 2 audit addresses third-party risk concerns by evaluating internal controls, policies, and procedures that directly relate to the AICPA’s Trust Services Criteria.
 This means that a SOC 2 audit report focuses on a service organization’s internal controls as they relate to security, availability, processing integrity, confidentiality, and privacy of a system.
 When determining which Trust Services Criteria apply to your organization, consider the following questions: